Pesticide Police, Overwhelmed By Dicamba Complaints, Ask EPA For Help

 Those changes did not fix the problem, Reed says.
 "As a matter of fact, the complaint numbers went up" in Indiana and several other states.

 In some states, like Missouri, there were fewer dicamba-related complaints: The number fell to 98 in 2019 after spiking to 315 in 2017.
 Dawn Wall, pesticide program administrator for the Missouri Department of Agriculture, says that the EPA's additional restrictions "contributed significantly to our numbers decreasing."
 Other factors, though, may have played a greater role.
-According to a recent survey of farmers in Missouri, 80 percent of them aren't bothering to file formal complaints anymore, in large part because they don't think it does any good.
+According to a recent survey of farmers in Missouri, 80% of them aren't bothering to file formal complaints anymore, in large part because they don't think it does any good.

-"You know, I've used the phrase 'dicamba fatigue,' and it's a very real thing," says Leo Reed, from the Office of the Indiana State Chemist.
+"You know, I've used the phrase 'dicamba fatigue,' and it's a very real thing," says Reed, from the Office of the Indiana State Chemist.

 Another possible sign of dicamba fatigue: All but one of Missouri's eight pesticide inspectors left their jobs within the past year and a half.
 Dawn Wall, the Missouri official, says that there was no single reason for the rapid turnover.
 According to minutes of meetings between state pesticide enforcement agencies, though, heavy workload and burnout were contributing factors.